ukilab-cloud/lab-tgw-fgcp/docs/docs/index.md

     This lab guide does not provide solutions.
 Only challenges with hints and tips and is designed to be used in an interactive session.

 This guide assumes basic Linux skills and competency with command line editors.
+Neovim (nvim) and Micro are included as well as Vi

 There are 2 modes to deploy the lab.